syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 ### Image quick Toolbar

-You can customize the inserted image in rich text editor by using the [RichTextEditorQuickToolbarSettings.Image](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorQuickToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorQuickToolbarSettings_Image) property.
+You can customize the inserted image in the editor by using the [RichTextEditorQuickToolbarSettings.Image](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorQuickToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorQuickToolbarSettings_Image) property.
 The image quick toolbar has the following items.

 | Image Toolabr items | Description |
 | --------------------| ------------- |